AbrahamEhonwa1/Projects/README.md

 # Projects
-This project is the work I have put in since first yeat of University to understand code.
+This file is the work I have put in since first year of University to understand code.